20 Biggest Mistakes People Make When Hiring a Web Designer

 Hiring an Agency with a Poor Website

 Some web design agencies fall prey to the classic adage, “the cobbler’s kids without shoes”.
-They can create incredible websites, and have maybe even won awards, but if they’re website isn’t as good as their clients’, then there’s something wrong.
+They can create incredible websites, and have maybe even won awards, but if their website isn’t as good as their clients’, then there’s something wrong.

 For every web designer you review, mentally replace their logo with yours.
 Would you like that website to be your own?
 Look at more than the framework.
 Consider how they write, how the photo and design elements work together, and how easy it is to find crucial information.